jonathonreed/atrf-journal/_posts/2017-08-24-every-now-then.md

 Multi-National Conglomerates Hostile Take Over of the New World Order by Lawrence Paul Yuxweluptun
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6234-atrf-ac-2000-web.jpg">

-"I am a survivor, and I will freely emancipate myself as a thinking person, and I will walk in my traditional territory, and I will talk to this world; and some time, at some point, things will change."
+<blockquote>I am a survivor, and I will freely emancipate myself as a thinking person, and I will walk in my traditional territory, and I will talk to this world; and some time, at some point, things will change.</blockquote>

 Paris/Ojibwe by Robert Houle
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6236-atrf-ac-2000-web.jpg">

-This installation recreated an encounter between Mississauga leader Maungwuduas + his dance troupe and the French royal court.
+<blockquote>This installation recreated an encounter between Mississauga leader Maungwuduas + his dance troupe and the French royal court.
 Below each portrait is a painting of the smallpox virus, which killed several members of the dance troupe.
-Of the eleven original members, only five returned.
+Of the eleven original members, only five returned.</blockquote>

 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6237-atrf-ac-2000-web.jpg">

 From an Early Age by Rosalie Favell

-"I am trying to illustrate what we looked like as a Métis family in the 1960s ...
+<blockquote>I am trying to illustrate what we looked like as a Métis family in the 1960s ...
 My sister and I used to wear our watches really tight so that we could pull it back and say, 'See?
 We're not that dark, it's a tan.'
-Culturally ingrained racism affected my upbringing."
+Culturally ingrained racism affected my upbringing.</blockquote>

 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6240-atrf-ac-2000-web.jpg">